icco/coffee_shop/docs/notes.md

 Also, I should write a little javascript that builds a table of contents out of the h2s and h3s on the page...

+## 8.25.10

+So, things I learned today...

+ 1. The [singleton](http://dalibornasevic.com/posts/9-ruby-singleton-pattern-again) pattern is great, and ruby methods are teh beez knees.
+ 2. Talking over problems with other coders makes remembering things a whole lot easier
+ 3. I CAN NOW SAVE TO A FILE OF MY CHOICE.
+BYAHHHHH.